A Low-rank Method for Parameter-dependent Fluid-structure Interaction Discretizations With Hyperelasticity: Low-rank methods and generalization

 \begin{remark} Even though the term $R^{-t}$ suggests a polynomial decay of the error for an increasing rank $R$, one has to be careful about the constant $C$.
 The smaller $q$ is chosen, the bigger $C$ becomes.
 Choosing the right $q$ is difficult.
-However, we do not go into detail here and refer to \cite[Section 3.1]{KreT11} for further reading. \end{remark} The matrix $S_k$ in (\ref{equation_newton_matrix1}) can now be approximated by a low-rank method such as the GMREST or the ChebyshevT method from \cite[Algorithm 1 and 3]{WeiBR20_ZAMM}.
+However, we do not go into detail here and refer to \cite[Section 3.1]{KreT11} for further reading. \end{remark}

+The matrix $S_k$ in (\ref{equation_newton_matrix1}) can now be approximated by a low-rank method such as the GMREST or the ChebyshevT method from \cite[Algorithm 1 and 3]{WeiBR20}.
 Once $\hat{S}_k$, a low-rank approximation of $S_k$, is computed, a low-rank approximation of $X^k$ in (\ref{equation_matrix_nextiterate1}) can be achieved by a simple rank $1$ update.